Trails for everyone, forever

 Getting There

-The parking area for this trail is at the Franklin Falls Sno-Park.
-From I-90, take exit 47, then turn left (north) at the end of the off-ramp and head a few hundred feet to a T intersection.
-Turn right to Denny Creek Road, and drive 0.3 mile and turn left onto FR-5800 and drive 2.5 miles to find the Franklin Falls Sno-Park on your right.
-A Sno-Park permit is required to park here during the winter.
+From I-90, west of Snoqualmie Pass, take exit 47, then turn north at the end of the off-ramp and head a few hundred feet to a T intersection.
+Turn right here to find the beginning of the sno-park.
+Park along the edge of the road.
+A Sno-Park Permit is required to park here during the winter.

 More Hike Details